 Minimize Resource Dimensions

 - Minification is the process of removing unnecessary characters like comments and white space from the source code.
-These characters are extremely useful in development, but they’re useless for the browser in order to render the page.
+These characters are instrumental in development, but they’re useless for rendering the page.

-- Compression is the capability of web servers and clients to reduce the size of transmitted files in order to improve speed and bandwidth utilization
+- Compression is the capability of web servers and clients to reduce the size of transmitted files to improve speed and bandwidth utilization

 - Caching: every browser comes with an implementation of an HTTP cache.
 What we need to do is ensuring that each server response provides the correct HTTP headers to instruct the browser on when and how long it should cache the requested resources

-Now we know that the browser has to wait until it fetches and processes the CSS code before it can render the page (CSS is render blocking).
+Now we know that the browser has to wait until it fetches and processes the CSS code before rendering the page (CSS is render-blocking).
 But not all CSS resources are render-blocking.

 Take the following

 The referenced stylesheet of this tag applies under any condition, independently from the current media type, screen resolution, device orientation, etc. This means that the CSS resource is always render-blocking.

 Luckily, we can send a request for a CSS resource under specific conditions.
 We could move print styles into a separate file and use the